 Social impact is a multi-faceted concept that makes it difficult to scale and quantify.
 How do investors gauge a company’s social impact, and how do these companies showcase their impact?
 Read my guide for details.

 Imagine it is lunchtime, and you’re scrolling through a list of restaurants to order food.
-Would you choose a restaurant that has only one or two reviews compared to another option that has 100 or even 1000 views?
+Would you choose a restaurant with only one or two reviews compared to another option with 100 or even 1000 views?
 Most likely not.

-That’s because these reviews are tangible data that provide a clear testimonial of the restaurant’s performance regarding the taste of food and customer service.
-Getting to the point, that’s precisely how measuring social impact works.
+That’s because these reviews are tangible data that provide a clear testimonial of the restaurant’s performance regarding food taste and customer service.
+Getting to the point is precisely how measuring social impact works.

 With the rise of millennials willing to invest in social impact, more and more companies are trying to adhere to socially responsible criteria.

 But that’s where it gets complicated.
-While different organizations put forward multiple criteria, there’s no official canon regarding how to measure a company’s social impact.
+While different organizations propose multiple criteria, there is no official canon regarding how to measure a company’s social impact.

-However, that doesn’t mean companies don’t need to measure their social impact at all.
-In this article, I will provide a step-by-step guide for how to measure social impact, along with a brief discourse on its importance to give you some insight into the subject.
+However, that doesn’t mean companies don’t need to measure their social impact.
+In this article, I will provide a step-by-step guide for measuring social impact, along with a brief discourse on its importance to give you some insight into the subject.

 Table of Contents